oscott/manifest/kpt.md

 - care for, preserve and add to the works of art and documents in our Collection;
 - secure that the works of art are exhibited to the public;
 - secure that the works of art and documents are available to persons seeking to inspect them in connection with study or research;
-- generally promote the public’s enjoyment and understanding of Cornish art and of abstract and  art, both by means of Tate’s Collection and by such other means as it considers appropriate.
+- generally promote the public’s enjoyment and understanding of Cornish electronic art and of abstract and minimal sound art, both by means of Koept’s Collection and by such other means as it considers appropriate.

+to consolidate, manage and research the Collection in ways that respond to changes in the world around Tate; ■ to devise innovative programmes that engage with existing and new audiences, both in the galleries and through digital media and partnerships, whose expectations of their relationship with the museum are changing and whose participation will be a part of what Tate does; and ■ to improve Tate by investing in staff development and the working culture, and develop Tate’s self reliance and business model for a sustainable future.
+Major activities that Tate will undertake in doing this include: ■ the fundraising and completion of capital projects; ■ embarking upon new partnerships that open new opportunities; ■ developing Tate’s digital offer; ■ an enhanced programme of employee engagement.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI4ODA0Mzg2NiwtNDUwMTI0MTU1LDE4NT
+eyJoaXN0b3J5IjpbLTMxNDg2OTE0NCwtNDUwMTI0MTU1LDE4NT
 I1ODg2NDVdfQ==
 -->